ART|CULTURE

 Caribbean Diaspora Dreams vs Concrete Jungle Reality

 If realism is concerned with facts and the real state of affairs, at this moment, my reality assumes the coordinates 48° 0′ 0″ N/83° 0′ 0″ W, (get Googling).
 I am far removed from Caribbean island life with its twangy dialects reverberating across golden sun-drenched beaches, over rolling lush hills, and punctuating the atmosphere at the occasional rum-shop rendezvous.
 The persuasive percussion of Bob Marley’s “Concrete Jungle” is poignant in the mind of a West Indian dreamer living abroad.
-Thousands before me and thousands that set out after are in pursuit of some kind of dream, an aspiration, a notion of bettering, opportunities and access.
-The 21st century’s passage of flying north for a better life is ever lucid, as Marley extols his irony in my snow-covered Canadian reality.
+Thousands before me and thousands after me will leave home to pursue some dream, aspiration, the notion of bettering, opportunities, and access.
+The 21st century’s passage of flying north for a better life is ever lucid as Marley extols his irony in my snow-covered Canadian reality.

 Bob-Marley2

 Two questions linger on my mind as a Caribbean man on a quest for exploration.
 “Did we forget where we came from?
 Did we forget that we are transient people?”
-Each of our journeys is one of the millions of us traversing continents and boundaries for over 500 years, making migration what we do.
-Yet, abandonment of the only world one knows for another to which we dream to belong is, perhaps, in our ancestral genetic code of Exodus, a theme Marley exquisitely appraised.
+Every journey is one of millions.
+Each migration or immigration story adds to the history of our people traversing continents and boundaries for over 500 years.
+Migration is what we do for survival.
+Yet, abandonment of the only world one knows for another to which we dream of belonging is, perhaps, in our ancestral genetic code of Exodus, a theme Marley exquisitely appraised.

 In-the-Castle-of-My-Skin-George-Lamming-